 Getting back to selecting your puppy.
 As you watch over the litter try to narrow it down to two puppies you are interested in and watch them.
 Look for any excitement, playfulness, shyness, active or lying around, or differences in color, size, or other physical attributes such as tail size, ear size, forehead and snout size, etc....
 It's important to understand that the genetic makeup of your puppy establishes the potential of your dog in the home.
 This means that these dogs are super smart, even tempered, loving and willing to please all because of the Labrador Retriever breed and the selections we make in our breeding program.
 After your dog gets home, it is 100% up to you to engage properly in positive reinforcement puppy training.
 Don't take all this time and effort to get an amazing specimen and then let it do whatever it wants in your home or yard.
 Training is key to having a well behaved Purebred Lab Retriever puppy.
 It won't happen on its own.

 On the day you pick up your puppy it will be normal for the puppies to be on the shy side.
-They have been isolated from strangers until now so that they are not exposed to dangerous germs and viruses that can easily harm a young Lab puppy.
+Though they have been socialized by 5 or 6 of us they get use to us.
+They have been isolated from strangers until now (their immune system doesn't even start until 21 days old) so that they are not exposed to dangerous germs and viruses that can easily harm a young Lab puppy.
 So the new sights, smells, sounds etc... that you bring will all be a brand new thing for them.
 At 8 weeks old they are unsure if these new stimuli are safe and they may be cautious coming to you.
 Again, all normal.
 On the other hand, a puppy who comes right up to you with no apprehension may be the one you want.
 Especially if you are a hunter and you need your dog to work to retrieve game.
+You should also know that if a puppy runs from its pack to see you it is not choosing you!
+It could be the more dominant or most curious puppy and it would approach anyone coming to see the litter not just you.

 Can we pick your lab puppy?
-Sure, but you won't want us to if you can help it.
-We are experienced around puppies and they will respond differently to us than they will to you.
-For example, most puppies will be submissive to us because we understand their physical language and know how to control that.
-However, a puppy who is submissive to us may be dominant to you especially if you have no or little understanding about how to act toward your puppy.
+Sure we can!
+The latest research we have read on the topic indicates that how a puppy behaves at 8 weeks old when with its litter has no bearing on the puppy it becomes after you train it properly.
+This means that for most people the training and socialization you provide is much more important than which puppy you choose.
+We always suggest picking the most easily trainable puppy and we will be happy to do this for you.
 For the best explanation on setting yourself up properly to lead your puppy to becoming a well behaved dog, please sign up for the www.puppytrainedright.com program.
-A 95% discount is available for our clients to help you understand how to use positive reinforcement to train your puppy.
+A generous discount is available for our clients to help you understand how to use positive reinforcement to train your puppy.
 So we are happy to offer advice and can absolutely choose your puppy in the event you cannot make it, but doing so on your own would be the best scenario.
 Another method we frown on is the breeder evaluating a puppy with a tool to grade their personality and then comparing that to a marking tool that you complete to grade yourself.
 Remember when I said puppies respond differently to different people?
 Well they have basic emotions similar to that of a two year old.
 If you are not in the room, and I am evaluating the puppy (remember my experience with puppies and your lack of), then how can a score sheet be used to match the two of you together effectively?
 You need to see the puppy behave with you.
 It's as simple as that.

 So you have it narrowed down to two puppies, compare similar personality traits and physical features as I mentioned earlier.
 Toss in the fact that they are high, medium, or low energy and poof!
 That's your puppy.
 Ha ha, ok it's truly not going to be that easy but at least you have some guidelines to use when you arrive.
 It's important to note that there are many myths out there.
 For example, the largest puppy is not necessarily going to be the biggest one when full grown.
 At 8 weeks old the biggest puppy has been the one who is the pushiest at the food bowl and eats the most at feedings.
 This is why 8 weeks is the best time for your Lab puppy to go to bond with their human family.
 As some puppies get larger in size they can push the other smaller puppies around so size then becomes another factor in the development of your puppy.
 Take your puppy home at 8 weeks old and you have provided them time with their litter to learn puppy to puppy manners (weeks 4 to 8) and you have eliminated the possibility of them being bullied by the larger pups (after week 8).
 The larger pups also will not learn to become overly dominant because there are not smaller ones around them to boss around.